marchof/java-almanac/site/content/_index.md

 | **Java 13** | | | | | | [Java 14](jdk/14/apidiff/13) | [Java 15](jdk/15/apidiff/13) |
 | **Java 14** | | | | | | | [Java 15](jdk/15/apidiff/14) |

-The reports are based on simple comparison of all `public` and `protected` APIs of the `java.*` and `javax.*` packages of the respective JDKs.
-They do not make statements about [compatibility](https://wiki.openjdk.java.net/display/csr/Kinds+of+Compatibility).

-More detailed API comparisons based on the [japicmp](https://github.com/siom79/japicmp) tool can be found [here](https://github.com/AdoptOpenJDK/jdk-api-diff).

 ## Author & License